The COVID-19 crisis has proven to be a dramatic and unprecedented global medical and mental health crisis.

 We’re all struggling to varying degrees with loss, disruption, and/or financial worry.
 And for those who grapple with eating and body image concerns, the COVID-19 crisis adds yet another challenging dimension.

-The National Eating Disorders Association (NEDA) experienced a 78% increase in calls to their help line in March and April in the early weeks of the pandemic.
-Crisis Text Line, a nonprofit organization providing mental health support via text reported a 75% increase in outreach relating to eating struggles within that same period.
+The National Eating Disorders Association (NEDA) experienced a 78 percent increase in calls to their help line in March and April in the early weeks of the pandemic.
+Crisis Text Line, a nonprofit organization providing mental health support via text reported a 75 percent increase in outreach relating to eating struggles within that same period.